Study shows how to track valuable ‘green’ metals from depths of Earth

 Australian researchers have in a new study discussed how low temperature and carbon-rich melts can help bring concentrations of valuable metals, used in renewable energy technologies, from deep within the Earth’s interior mantle.

-The team from Macquarie University carried out high pressure and temperature experiments which created small amounts of molten carbonate material.
+The team from Macquarie University carried out high-pressure and high-temperature experiments which created small amounts of molten carbonate material.
 The temperatures were akin to those around 90 kilometres deep in the mantle, below the Earth’s crust.

 A majority of the rock in the Earth’s crust is silicate in composition, but a tiny proportion of carbon and water gets melted with lower temperatures.